Almost ready!

 Filled with a colorful cast of characters, A Teaspoon of Earth and Sea is told in a bewitching voice that mingles the rhythms of Eastern storytelling with straightforward Western prose and tells a story about the importance of controlling your own fate.

 Sneha Mathan is a voice actor and audiobook narrator.
-Her audiobook work has received several Earphones awards, and she is a three-time Audie Award finalist.
-She lives in Seattle.
+Her audiobook work has received several Earphones awards, and she is a two-time Audie Award finalist.
+Although she spent much of her childhood traveling and living in other parts of the world (including India and Africa), she is now based in Seattle.

 Reviews